 The kitchen acts as the focal point upon entry.
 The hood has been built into an old window opening.

-The walnut lined pantry allows for a substantial amount of storage, while also acting as a passageway to the art studio.
+The walnut-lined pantry allows for substantial storage, while also acting as a passageway to the art studio.
 The arched doors mimic the windows overlooking Great Jones Street.

 Custom oak millwork lines the living room walls.